malcommac/SwiftDate/README.md

 let date = NSDate(components: compos) // by passing an NSDateComponents instance
 ```

+#### By passing time units as init parameters

-* Via init parameters: all parameters are optional unless refDate (the reference date used to fill undefined/not passed components) and the region:
+Via init parameters: all parameters are optional unless refDate (the reference date used to fill undefined/not passed components) and the region:

 ```swift
 // First of all we create the region in which the date is expressed.
 Suppose we want to represent a datetime in Rome (GMT+1).